• Skip to main content

 cannabis plants under natural sunlight

 There is no real agreement on this.
-My opinion is that sunlight is best.
+A common opinion is that sunlight is better than grow lights.
 But the best modern LED grow lights give you a spectrum very similar to the sun and growing indoors has many other advantages (the most important being that you control the climate).
+Learn more about how grow lights work here.

 As mentioned earlier, cannabis has been evolving in nature for thousands of years and it is quite accustomed to the sun and how it works in nature.
 The sun has the perfect balance of light for cannabis or other plants.